 Wi-Fi & Mobile Coverage

 Wi-Fi is available and the speed is good.
 Mobile reception is patchy but this improves outside.

 Bed linen and towels are provided as well as a hairdryer.
 Guest toiletries are not supplied.

 Electric heating throughout.
-The fire in the sitting room and the range in the kitchen are decorative only.
+Wood burning stove in the sitting room - initial basket of logs supplied.
+The range in the kitchen is decorative only.

 Stenton is a rural picturesque conservation village set in the heart of East Lothian countryside making it a good base to explore the region.
 Stenton has a village hall with regular pop up events, a bowling green, and a play area.